LangbaseInc/langbase-examples/examples/rag-memory-agent/readme.md

 1. Clone this repository and navigate to the project directory:

-The following command only downloads this example as a new directory called `rag-memory-agent`:
+This command only downloads this example as a new directory called `rag-memory-agent`:

 ```bash
 npx degit LangbaseInc/langbase-examples/examples/rag-memory-agent rag-memory-agent
 ```